flavioluiz/flavioluiz.github.io/port-hamiltonian.md

 title: Port-Hamiltonian Systems
 ---

-During my PhD, I've been working with modeling and control of systems using the port-Hamiltonian formulation.
+As part of my PhD research, I've been working with modeling and control of systems using the port-Hamiltonian formulation.
 In this page, I will give a little introduction about the subject as well as show the first results obtained using this formulation for the modeling of coupled fluid-structure system.

+This research is part of [ANR HAMECMOPSYS](https://hamecmopsys.ens2m.fr/) project.

 Introduction
 ----------------------------